strimzi/strimzi.github.io/_posts/2021-04-07-upgrade-improvements.md

 * Perform a rolling update of the Kafka cluster to change the images from the old Strimzi version to the new one.
 * Upgrade the Kafka `version` to the default version supported by the new Strimzi version, which will perform a rolling update.
 * Get `log.message.format.version` and `inter.broker.protocol.version` based on `version`.
-* Set `log.message.format.version` and `inter.broker.protocol.version`, and perform a rolling update of the Kafka cluster.
+* Set `inter.broker.protocol.version`, and perform a rolling update of the Kafka cluster.
+* Set `log.message.format.version`, and perform a rolling update of the Kafka cluster.

 You can see the states of the upgrade process and each rolling update in the diagram below.